-Agatha Ruiz de la Prada, president of the jury of the International Contest of Design of Contract Environments, InterCIDEC 2019: “There is a huge tendency towards interior design.”
+Agatha Ruiz de la Prada, president of the jury of the International Hospitality Design Competition – InterCIDEC 2019: “There is a huge tendency towards interior design.”

 Interior design is fashionable and hotels have pointed to this trend.
-This was stated by Agatha Ruiz de la Prada, president of the jury of the International Contest of Design of Contract Environments, InterCIDEC 2019, meeting this Thursday, October 17, at the Beltá & Frajumar facilities.
+This was stated by Agatha Ruiz de la Prada, president of the jury of the International Hospitality Design Competition – InterCIDEC 2019, meeting this Thursday, October 17, at the Beltá & Frajumar facilities.

 “There is a huge tendency to interior design.
 Before you thought about the house a lot; now, I think, you think more about hotels and it is an example of how this world of furniture is changing, one of the passions of my life”, she said.